BillTheBest/m2x-groovy/README.md

-Groovy Script Examples for the M2X API
+Groovy Script Examples for M2X
 ========================

 The AT&T M2X API provides all the needed operations to connect your device to AT&T's [M2X](http://m2x.att.com) service.